Dementia

 Lifestyle and home remedies

-Dementia symptoms and behavior problems get worse over time.
+Dementia symptoms and behaviors get worse over time.
 Caregivers and care partners might try the following suggestions:

 • Enhance communication.
 When talking with your loved one, maintain eye contact.
 Speak slowly in simple sentences, and don't rush the response.
 Present one idea or instruction at a time.
 Use gestures and cues, such as pointing to objects.